Scaling Rocket.Chat with Microservices

 3. Additionally, you can confirm the number of running instances directly from the workspace UI.

-1. Go to Administration > Workspace.
+1. Go to Manage > Workspace.

 2. Click the Instances button under Deployment.